pravega/schema-registry/contract/src/main/swagger/README.md

 ## Update ApiV1.java
 The JAXRS API stubs decorated with swagger annotations are generated in .../contract/io/pravega/schemaregistry/contract/v1/ApiV1.java class.
 Copy these API descriptions into interfaces in .../contract/io.pravega.schemaregistry/contract//v1/ApiV1.java.
-Also ensure that the APIs in ApiV1.java are modified to use only jersey async interfaces.
+Also make an asynchronour version of APIs in .../contract/io.pravega.schemaregistry/server/rest/v1/ApiV1.java to use only jersey async interfaces.

 ## Generate documentation
 ### Download Swagger2Markup CLI